MataLabCCF/GWAS_HandsOn/2_Population_stratification/README.md

 This is the main script for second tutorial from our comprehensive tutorial on GWAS and PRS changed to run on Windows computer.
 The original tutorial is avaliable at https://github.com/MareesAT/GWA_tutorial/.
 This step requires a lot of computational capacity and time, so it is recommended that you run the commands on a server.
 So we will explain the purpose of the analysis and provide the pre-processed data for all students to follow.

+You have to download the file present on https://github.com/MataLabCCF/GWAS_HandsOn/blob/main/2_Population_stratification/2_Population_stratification.zip and uncompress at the analysis folder, in our example, C:\HandsOn\

 ## Preparation

 The original tutorial requires the download of a file with 60 GB from 1KGP (1000 Genomes Project) and processing this file.
 For this type of analysis the ideal is that you perform these steps on a server.
 With the aim of allowing the analysis to be elucidated, we carry out the analyzes and provide an overview.
 If you have access to a server, we recomended you run all the steps of the original tutorial.